Azure/vm-scale-sets/preview/encryption/readme.md

 Welcome to the VM scale set Azure Disk Encryption preview.

-Status (10/29/2017): VMSS disk encryption is currently a limited preview which requires self-registration in order to use (see below).
+Status (10/29/2017): VMSS disk encryption is a preview feature which requires self-registration in order to use (see below).

 ## Caveats
 - No Linux OS disk encryption in the current preview.